turingschool-examples/webpack-starter-kit/README.md

 ### HTML

-Add your HTML to the `index.html` file in the `./src` directory.
-There is some boilerplate HTML that exists from the start that you can modify for your game.
+Add the HTML you need in the `index.html` file in the `./src` directory.
+There is some boilerplate HTML that exists from the start that you can modify.

 ### CSS (SCSS/SASS)